TwistPHP/TwistPHP/docs/examples/controllers/2-pages.md

 }
 ```

-Visiting the page `/viewtest` in your browser should now display the above template, populated with your data.
+After registering the controller, visiting the page `/viewtest` in your browser should now display the above template, populated with your data.